 Missouri House approves $50M incentive bundle for GM plant

+JEFFERSON CITY, Mo. – Missouri House members have exceeded an incentives bundle offering General Motors up to $50 million for a variety of an eastern Missouri plant that makes vans and vehicles.
 The Republican-led House voted 92-51 for the notion Thursday.
 The bundle could include as much as $25 million in tax credit if GM makes at least $500 million in improvements to its Wentzville plant within three years.
 If GM makes an additional $250 million in enhancements, it could qualify for any other $25 million.
-Republican Gov. Mike Parson is pushing the package deal as Missouri competes with other states for the growth.
+Republican Gov. Mike Parson is pushing for the package deal as Missouri competes with other states for growth.
 The plant employs approximately 3,500 employees.
 House lawmakers voted down a provision to require the enterprise to retain those jobs.

 Lawmakers face a May 17 deadline to skip bills.